Eitaro Uchiyama: World War II

-On August 17 1942, Uchiyama became commander of the IJA 3rd Army, which was based in Manchukuo as a garrison force to guard the eastern borders against possible incursions by the Soviet Red Army.
+On August 17, 1942, Uchiyama became commander of the IJA 3rd Army, which was based in Manchukuo as a garrison force to guard the eastern borders against possible incursions by the Soviet Red Army.
 It afterwards came under the command of the Japanese First Area Army in July 1942.
-From February 7 1944 he was assigned command of the IJA12th Army, which was primarily a garrison force in Japanese-occupied northern China.
+From February 7, 1944 he was assigned command of the IJA12th Army, which was primarily a garrison force in Japanese-occupied northern China.
 This force was sent south into combat during Operation Ichi-Go and Uchiyama was distinguished in operations at the Battle of Central Henan.

 In April 1945, Uchiyama was recalled to Japan, to take command of the Japanese Fifteenth Area Army.
 This organization was part of the last desperate defense effort by Japan to deter possible landings of Allied forces during Operation Downfall and was responsible for the Kansai and Chugoku regions of Honshū and the island of Shikoku.
 It was headquartered in Osaka.
 He entered the reserves in December 1945.

 After the end of the war, Uchiyama was assigned to the central demobilization office.
 In June 1946, he was arrested by order of the U.S. military authorities and charged war crimes.
-In 1947, he was found guilty of command responsibility for allowing the execution of dozens of American airmen shot down between April and August 1945 in the region of Japan under control of the 15th Area Army.
+In 1947, he was found guilty of command responsibility for allowing the execution of American airmen shot down between April and August 1945 in the region of Japan under control of the 15th Area Army.
 Uchiyama was sentenced to 30 years of hard labor at Sugamo Prison.
 He was paroled in April 1958, and died in 1973.